- Arizona sued over rules limiting abortion drug use Updated: Mar-05-14 7:52 pm

 - Texas Senate panel checks women's health programs Updated: Feb-20-14 7:37 pm

 - Unusual Iowa abortion rule has surprising result Updated: Feb-18-14 1:35 pm

 - This session's abortion legislation about 'tweaks' Updated: Feb-09-14 1:47 pm

 PHOENIX - Abortion providers said Wednesday that they have sued the state of Arizona to try to block new state rules limiting the use of the most common abortion drugs.

 BLOOMINGTON, Indiana - The Food and Drug Administration has decided that generic versions of the morning-after contraceptive Plan B can now be sold over the counter to girls of any age, but at least one Bloomington pharmacist says he will not sell Plan B, or a generic version of Plan B, to girls as young as 11 or 12.

 COLUMBIA, South Carolina - A bill banning abortion in South Carolina beyond 19 weeks of pregnancy advanced Tuesday to the House floor, with supporters hoping it eventually heads to a courtroom.

-PHOENIX - Arizona is asking the U.S. Supreme Court to revive a state law that disqualifies abortion providers from receiving funding for other medical services they provide.
+PHOENIX - The U.S. Supreme Court refused Monday to consider a move to resurrect an Arizona law that would have disqualified abortion providers from receiving public funding for other medical services.